Website privacy statement

 Monitoring computer users

-La Trobe University reserves the right to monitor all computer usage by La Trobe computer users for the purpose of ensuring compliance with applicable laws, University Statutes and Regulations, the Internet Code of Practice, University Procedures and Policies, and to maintain a secure and effective computing environment.
+La Trobe University reserves the right to monitor all computer usage by La Trobe computer users for the purpose of ensuring compliance with applicable laws, University Statutes, in particular the Use of Computer Facilities Statute 2009, and Regulations, the Internet Code of Practice, University Procedures and Policies, and to maintain a secure and effective computing environment.

 The La Trobe University web site does not guarantee secure transmission of information over the internet.
 Visitors should be aware that there are risks in transmitting information over the internet.
 If you are concerned about conveying your personal information over the internet, then you may wish to contact the University by telephone or mail.

-Usernames and passwords are required before personal information (such as exam results) is published on the web site.
+Some parts of our website require usernames and passwords to be entered before a users personal information is accessible i.e logging in to receive exam results.
 This is to ensure that information is displayed only to the intended person.
 You should ensure that your password is kept securely and not disclosed to anyone else.

 If you would like further information please email the University's Privacy Officer.